zzz-creator/chat-gpt-games/readme.md

 ### [The Password Game](games/the-password-game.md) -- [Sovenok-Hacker](https://github.com/Sovenok-Hacker)

 Try your best to make a password in this challenging exploration of common day security practices.
+You will face the wierdest password requirements to fufil your destiny to create a password that suits your boss's requirements

 ## Shout outs!